sonic-net/SONiC/doc/platform/common_config.md

 ## 2 Supported Platforms

 Per-switching silicon Common config feature is supported on all of the Broadcom platform if the common config files are created in the device/broadcom/x86_64-broadcom_common.
-Following is the current supported common configuration : In the latest 0.2 updated version, TD4, TH4, and TH5 yml based switch silicons are supported in the common config feature.
+Following is the current supported common configuration : In the latest 0.2 updated version, TD4, TH4, and TH5 switch silicons with yml config are supported in the common config feature.

 ```
 |-- x86_64-broadcom_b27 -- broadcom-sonic-td3.config.bcm